naijasecforce/blog.github.io/_posts/2019-12-10-emotet-malspam.md

 Refer to [cryptolaemus](https://paste.cryptolaemus.com/) for daily IOCs on Emotet.
 ![](../assets/images/emotet-malspam7.png)

-### Some common Emotet Email Subjects we have seen
+## Some Common Emotet Email Subjects we have seen;
 * Enppi Dualization, Engineering, Procurement and Construction of the egypt
 * Request For Quotation Contract#721134
 * Rejected transactions